Simple Advice For Creating Good Passwords

 By Dean Thorpe

-As I know a bit about computer security (I spent a few years studying IT, plus a lot of self taught stuff at home) I sometimes get asked for advice about creating good passwords, preferable ones that can be used on websites that need upper case, lower case and numbers.
+As I know a bit about computer security (I spent a few years studying IT, plus a lot of self taught stuff at home) I sometimes get asked for advice about creating good passwords to stay safe online, preferable ones that can be used on websites that need upper case, lower case and numbers.
 The first thing you need to understand is how people try to work out your passwords!

-There are three ways that nasty people use:
+There are three main ways that nasty people use:

 A brute force attack!